kristapsdz/oconfigure/README.md

 ./configure PREFIX=/opt
 ```

-These are set in the generated *Makefile.configure*, which should be
+These are propogated to the generated *Makefile.configure*.
+The
-included by the source's `Makefile`.
-The following are recognised:
+following are specially recognised:

 - `AR`: archiver (overrides the variable passed in from the environment)
 - `BINDIR`: install directory for binaries (defaults to *PREFIX/bin*)